 Build an updated version of the original Nytech Audio CTA/CA power amp module complete with “anti thump” option.

-A pair of these modules can be used to replace the original CTA252 / CA252 power amp modules used in Nytech vintage equipment as long as you have the original heatsinks as they are no longer available.
+A pair of these modules can be used to replace the original CTA252 / CA252 power amp modules used in Nytech vintage equipment as long as you have the original heatsinks to mount the output transistors on as the original heatsink is no longer available.